sbb/tidy-data-course-project/Codebook.md

-tBodyAccJerkMag.std..| tBodyAccJerkMag-std() | mean of the standard deviation of the magnitude of the Euclidean norm of the body acceleration "jerk" signals tBodyGyroMag.mean..| tBodyGyroMag-mean() | mean of the magnitude of the Euclidean norm of the body acceleration component of the gyroscope signals tBodyGyroMag.std..| tBodyGyroMag-std() | mean of the standard deviation of the magnitude of the Euclidean norm of the body acceleration component of the gyroscope signals tBodyGyroJerkMag.mean..| tBodyGyroJerkMag-std() | mean of the magnitude of the Euclidean norm of the body acceleration "jerk" component of the gyroscope signals tBodyGyroJerkMag.std..| tBodyGyroJerkMag-mad() | mean of the standard deviation of the magnitude of the Euclidean norm of the body acceleration "jerk" component of the gyroscope signals fBodyAcc.mean...X| fBodyAcc-mean()-X | mean of the body acceleration in the X direction in the frequency domain fBodyAcc.mean...Y| fBodyAcc-mean()-Y | mean of the body acceleration in the Y direction in the frequency domain fBodyAcc.mean...Z| fBodyAcc-mean()-Z | mean of the body acceleration in the Z direction in the frequency domain
+tBodyAccJerkMag.std..| tBodyAccJerkMag-std() | mean of the standard deviation of the magnitude of the Euclidean norm of the body acceleration "jerk" signals tBodyGyroMag.mean..| tBodyGyroMag-mean() | mean of the magnitude of the Euclidean norm of the body acceleration component of the gyroscope signals tBodyGyroMag.std..| tBodyGyroMag-std() | mean of the standard deviation of the magnitude of the Euclidean norm of the body acceleration component of the gyroscope signals tBodyGyroJerkMag.mean..| tBodyGyroJerkMag-mean() | mean of the magnitude of the Euclidean norm of the body acceleration "jerk" component of the gyroscope signals tBodyGyroJerkMag.std..| tBodyGyroJerkMag-std() | mean of the standard deviation of the magnitude of the Euclidean norm of the body acceleration "jerk" component of the gyroscope signals fBodyAcc.mean...X| fBodyAcc-mean()-X | mean of the body acceleration in the X direction in the frequency domain fBodyAcc.mean...Y| fBodyAcc-mean()-Y | mean of the body acceleration in the Y direction in the frequency domain fBodyAcc.mean...Z| fBodyAcc-mean()-Z | mean of the body acceleration in the Z direction in the frequency domain